Finite-state transducers for substitution tilings: Infinite supertile boundaries

 Proper infinite supertiles (that is, not covering the entire plane) often occur in the most interesting instances of a given aperiodic tiling, such as instances with full reflective or rotational symmetry, or `singular' tilings with near-symmetry.
 So an algorithm for calculating neighbour addresses which can cross their boundaries is desirable, because it allows those particularly interesting tiling instances to be generated and investigated conveniently.

 An example of an infinite supertile boundary occurs in the P2 Robinson triangle substitution system shown in Figure~\ref{robinson1}.
-From that figure we can see that the upper part of edge 1 of the $A$ triangle, under deflation, becomes edge 2 of a $B$ triangle.
-Conversely, the upper part of edge 2 of a $B$ becomes edge 1 of an $A$.
+From that figure we can see that the upper part of edge 1 of the $A$ triangle, under deflation, becomes edge 2 of a $B$ triangle (which we have indexed as subtile number 1 in figure~\ref{robinson2}).
+Conversely, the upper part of edge 2 of a $B$ becomes edge 1 of an $A$ (again subtile number 1).
 So we can construct the following address, describing an $A$ tile whose sequence of supertile types alternates between $B$ and $A$ forever, and in particular describing edge 1 of the lowest-order $A$:

 This is a concrete example of an address that will cause Algorithm~\ref{algrec} to attempt to recurse to infinite depth, and fail to terminate.
 Every time it is called to traverse edge 1 of a type-$A$ tile, it will recurse to attempt to traverse edge 2 of its type-$B$ supertile, and \emph{vice versa}.